-☐ Principal's List: Students must achieve all A's (90% or above) in the six core academic subjects.

-☐ Honor Roll: Students must achieve all A's and B's (80% or above) in the six core academic subjects.
+- Principal's List: Students must achieve all A's (90% or above) in the six core academic subjects. - Honor Roll: Students must achieve all A's and B's (80% or above) in the six core academic subjects.

-In addition to recognition of student achievement in terms of grades, CCS provides various opportunities for students to be recognized throughout the school year, including essay contests, spelling bee, geography bee, art competitions, math and science competitions, BETA Club, Student Council, Duke Scholars, and South Carolina Junior Scholars.
+In addition to recognition of student achievement in terms of grades, CCS provides various opportunities for students to be recognized throughout the school year, including essay contests, spelling bee, art competitions, math and science competitions, BETA Club, Student Council, and Vocations Club.